What is the Addiction-Free Pain Management® System?

-The Addiction Free Pain Management® System is a comprehensive method of addressing the four quadrants of suffering: biological (physical), psychological, social, and spiritual.
-This system was developed by our Chief Clinical Officer, Dr. Stephen Grinstead.
-Dr. Grinstead developed the Addiction Free Pain Management® System in his own quest to find chronic pain relief without reliance on opioid medication.
+Developed by our Chief Clinical Officer, Dr. Stephen Grinstead, The Addiction Free Pain Management® System is our proprietary method of concurrently addressing the four quadrants of suffering: biological (physical), psychological, social, and spiritual.
+This system was developed in Dr. Grinstead’s own quest to find chronic pain relief without the risk of surgeries and reliance on opioid medications.

-Here at A Healing Place – The Estates, we are treating individuals who have hit a therapeutic ceiling in their pain management.
+We treating individuals who have hit a therapeutic ceiling in their pain management.
 Traditional or “western focused” treatments like shots and surgeries do not offer lasting relief.
-Furthermore, opioid medications may work great at first, but soon come with a host of problematic side effects – including raising your pain sensitivity.
-It is for this reason for this segment of the chronic pain population that we must look outside the box of western medicine to offer pain relief to our patients.
+Opioid medications may work great at first, but often come with a host of problematic side effects – including raising an individual’s pain sensitivity.
+That is why a percentage of the chronic pain population must look outside the box of western medicine to find more effective ways to manage pain.
 Some of the modalities we use to address the physical suffering of pain include dietary changes, acupuncture, chiropractic, massage, and restorative yoga.

-In order to effectively manage one’s pain, we have to address how someone interoperates or perceives their pain.
-An individual’s suffering is shaped by how they perceive their pain.
-Terms agonizing, dreadful, and debilitating are a few of the words used to describe psychological suffering associated with pain.
-Furthermore, co-occurring psychological disorders contribute to how someone perceives their pain.
-This includes depression, anxiety, trauma, and PTSD.
-These psychological disorders are commonly associated with chronic pain conditions, and if left untreated, can amplify or cause additional pain.
+In order to effectively manage one’s pain, we have to address perception of pain.
+Suffering is shaped by how someone perceives their pain.
+Terms like agonizing, dreadful, and debilitating are often used to describe psychological suffering associated with pain.
+Also, co-occurring psychological disorders contribute to this perception of pain, including depression, anxiety, trauma, and PTSD.
+These disorders are commonly associated with chronic pain conditions, and if left untreated, can amplify or cause additional pain.

 Addressing Social Symptoms of Pain

 We’ve seen many marriages and partnerships come to a tragic end due to one of the partners living with an undertreated or mistreated chronic pain condition.
 Sometimes family members and significant others develop their own healthcare problems while trying to help someone they love, cope with chronic pain.
-Family and significant others often get burned out, or they become frustrated and resentful towards the person living with chronic pain.
-A support person can become just as hopeless and helpless as their family member who is suffering with chronic pain and may even develop severe depression, anxiety or a sleep problem.
+Family and significant others often get burned out, or they become frustrated and resentful towards their loved one.
+A support person can become just as hopeless and helpless as their family member who is suffering and may even develop severe depression, anxiety or a sleep problems.

-When it comes to healing in the Social area it is important to realize that many people living with chronic pain have been isolated for a long time – sometimes decades.
-An important part of improving levels of functioning in this area includes helping people connect with family and friends in a new and healthy manner.
-Our Online Family Program prepares family and friends to better participate in our three day Intensive Family Workshop.
-Friends and family get parallel information that their loved ones are receiving in our program.
+When it comes to this area of healing it is important to realize that many people living with chronic pain have been isolated for a long time – sometimes decades.
+An important part of improving levels of functioning includes helping people connect with family and friends in a new and healthy manner.

-Another important part in the Social Arena is to develop appropriate Relapse Prevention Teammates and accountability partners.
-We get our patients used to working as a apart of an integrated team and help them develop relapse prevention and continuing care plans that pushes them to reduce isolation and connect with others in a healthy way.
+Another important area is to develop appropriate Relapse Prevention Teammates and accountability partners.
+We support our patients to develop relapse prevention and continuing care plans that helps to reduce isolation and connect with others in a healthy way.

-We offer weekly Spiritual Direction led by Shannon Savage-Howie, Certified Spiritual Director and owner of Ransacked Soul.
-She brings a most needed dimension to our treatment curriculum by creating a sacred space for patients to connect with deep questions, longings, and life experiences that invite meaningful soul searching and connection.
+Our spiritual direction program brings an added dimension to our treatment curriculum by creating a sacred space for patients to connect with deep questions, longings, and life experiences that invite meaningful soul searching and connection.